Alaska Cruise Fishing Charters & Excursions

 Alaska Strike Zone Sportfishing sails out of Knudson Cove Marina and offers 4-hour, 6-hour, or 8-hour fishing trips for Salmon, Halibut, or both.
 Ketchikan is home to all five species of Pacific Salmon and the calmer waters are ideal for Salmon and Halibut.
 There is also a large population of Rockfish here too.
 All are drawn in by the bait fish who love the calmer and shallower waters of the Inside Passage.

-Baranof Fishing Excursion is another excellent option for those who are looking for Salmon or Halibut fishing options while in Ketchikan.
+Baranof Fishing Excursions is another excellent option for those who are looking for Salmon or Halibut fishing options while in Ketchikan.
 They sail out of Baranof Marina, and their trips range from 5-6 hours.
 You have access to Salmon, Halibut and Rockfish.
 They work with cruise ship passengers and will meet you at your dock, outfit you and get you on a boat so that you are fishing almost as soon as you dock!
 All excursions are guided so even someone who has never fished before should feel some tight lines and enjoy a day of fishing.

 Juneau, Alaska - The State Capital